hippogriffin/ess-helm/README.md

 The following will install K3s on the node, and configure its Traefik proxy automatically.
 If you want to configure K3s behind an existing reverse proxy on the same node, please see the [dedicated section](#using-an-existing-reverse-proxy).

+If you have a firewall running on your server, please follow [k3s official recommandations](https://docs.k3s.io/installation/requirements?os=debian#operating-systems).
 1. Run the following command to install K3s:

 ```